...

 • The Company has implemented the Procedures for Handling Material Nonpublic Information.
 The procedures require that employees of the Company adhere to the regulations against insider trading.
 Trading of related securities is prohibited if one is in possession of material nonpublic information.

 • The Company provides a compliance handbook for newly elected directors after they take office and awareness orientation for new employees when they receive training.
-The latest orientation for new employees took place in March to April 2024.
+The latest orientation for new employees took place in May to June 2025.
 The courses covered confidentiality of material information and the elements of insider trading.
 The presentations and video files used in the courses were placed on internal discs that can be accessed by all employees so that those who missed the courses would be able to receive the same information.
 Electronic announcements are made every January to reiterate the rules to the employees.
-Announcements on "insider trading prevention training" were made on January 03, 2024.
+Announcements on "insider trading prevention training" were made on January 03, 2025.